cpsolver/VoteFair-ranking-cpp/README.txt

 //  full popularity ranking of all candidates (or choices in the case
 //  of a survey) from most popular and second-most popular down to
 //  least popular.
 It uses the preference information collected on
-//  1-2-3 ballots (or any equivalent way of expressing "ranked"
+//  1-2-3 ballots or ranked ballots (or any equivalent way of
-//  preferences).
-When a single position is being filled, the most
+//  expressing "ranked" preferences).
+When a single position
-//  popular candidate is declared the winner.
-This calculation method
+//  is being filled, the most popular candidate is declared the winner.
-//  is mathematically equivalent to the Condorcet-Kemeny election
+//  This calculation method is mathematically equivalent to the
-//  method.
+//  Condorcet-Kemeny election method.
+See below about very rare cases
+//  when this software can yield results that do not match VoteFair
+//  popularity ranking.
 //
 //  * VoteFair representation ranking.
 This voting method is used to
 //  elect a second candidate who represents the voters who are not